werf/werf/docs/pages/guides/advanced_build/artifacts.md

 docker ps -f "name=go-booking"
 ```

-You should see a running container with a random name, like this:
+You should see a running container with the `go-booking` name, like this:
 ```bash
 CONTAINER ID  IMAGE                                          COMMAND        CREATED        STATUS        PORTS                   NAMES
 41d6f49798a8  image-stage-hotel-booking:f27efaf9...1456b0b4  "/app/run.sh"  3 minutes ago  Up 3 minutes  0.0.0.0:9000->9000/tcp  go-booking